NLagon/Events_Notifications/README.md

 PHP should be installed with the extension.

-From the zip

-Download the last release SearchAuthor v1.2
+From the zip download the last release SearchAuthor v1.2

 # Notes

+ Last release SearchAuthor v1.2